christopherdoane/Global-Public-Broadcasting-Providers/README.md

-# Global-Public-Broadcasting-Providers
+# Global Public Broadcasting Providers
-A list of public broadcasting providers by country
+A list of public broadcasting providers by country.

 If you are living in or doing business in a country, you are probably already paying for public broadcasting in the form of a monthly fee or included in your taxes.